WZBC

 WZBC (90.3 FM) is a radio station broadcasting an alternative format.
 Licensed to Newton, Massachusetts, United States, the station serves Boston and its western suburbs.
 The station is owned by Boston College.

 While the station is run solely by students, much of the on-air staff is made up of members of the surrounding Boston community.
-The station broadcasts alternative and indie rock during the day, and then branches out to more diverse styles (ranging from funk to lounge to Middle Eastern) in the early evening.
+The station broadcasts alternative and indie rock during the day, and then branches out to more diverse styles in the early evening.
 At night, the station focuses on experimental music, which it calls No Commercial Potential.
-WZBC is located on the main campus of the college in Chestnut Hill, Massachusetts, with its transmitter at the corner of Beacon Street and Hammond Street, and its studio is located in the college's library.
+WZBC is located on the main campus of the college in Chestnut Hill, Massachusetts, with its transmitter at the corner of Beacon Street and Hammond Street, and its studio is located in McElroy Commons.
 WZBC also broadcasts sports for the Boston College Eagles, including basketball, football, hockey, baseball, and softball.
-There are also a few public affairs and news shows, including the syndicated Democracy Now! at noon weekdays and several hours of WZBC produced shows on the weekends.
+The station also syndicates Democracy Now! at noon on weekdays.